-• All required cabling between camera and recorder units will be cut to specific lengths to suit each machine and the required routing of cables.
-This will happen during qualifying and is the responsibility of the host TV broadcast rights holder to provide the required labour and materials.
+All required cabling between camera and recorder units will be cut to specific lengths to suit each machine and the required routing of cables.
+This will happen during Practice week and is the responsibility of the Broadcast Rights Holder to provide the required labour and materials.